Risper Alaro

 Risper Alaro is an accountant, businesswoman and corporate executive in Kenya.
-In March 2022, she was appointed as the group finance director at Centum Investments, a publicly-traded private equity company in Kenya.
+In March 2022, she was appointed as the group finance director at Centum Investments, a publicly traded private equity company in Kenya.
 The shares of stock of Centum Investments trade on both the Nairobi Stock Exchange and on the Uganda Securities Exchange.
-Alaro is expected to take up her new appointment on 15 March 2022.
+Alaro was expected to take up her new appointment on 15 March 2022.

-She previously served as the Managing Director at Centum Business Solutions Limited, a subsidiary of Centum Investments.
+She previously served as the managing director at Centum Business Solutions Limited, a subsidiary of Centum Investments.
 She is reported to have taken a sabbatical leave from there in 2018.

 Background and education

 Alaro was born in Kenya in the 1970s.
 She obtained her first degree, a Bachelor of Arts in Business Administration (BA), from the Moi University, in Eldoret, Kenya.
 Her second degree, a Master of Business Administration (MBA), was obtained from United States International University Africa, in Nairobi, Kenya's capital city.
 She is a Fellow of the Association of Chartered Certified Accountants (FCCA), of the United Kingdom and a member of the Institute of Certified Accountants of Kenya (ICPAK).